Dedicated Florida disability attorneys help families understand eligibility

 Once the state agency determines that your child’s disability qualifies, they will calculate the monthly allowance amount the child is entitled to receive.
 The federal base rate for 2016 is $733 per month, though this will vary depending on the state you live in and whether the child and family meets certain income eligibility requirements.
 As part of that process, the Social Security Administration (SSA) will also look at the parents’ income to determine the level of need.
 This is called “deeming income.”
 The SSA disability income requirements are very detailed, but generally the more income you have the less in benefits you receive.
 We can evaluate your individual situation to help you understand the amount your child would likely be entitled to.

 Obtaining disability benefits for a child involves two very complex processes, demonstrating the disability and then showing need.
 Families can wait months to hear a decision, all the while needing the supplemental income to assist with their child’s care.
 You should not go through this process alone.
 An experienced disability attorney familiar with the local evaluation process will be your greatest advantage in navigating the system.
-At the Golden Law Group, our talented, compassionate Social Security attorneys know that each child is unique.
+At the Golden Injury Attorneys, our talented, compassionate Social Security attorneys know that each child is unique.
 We believe it is necessary to take the time to understand your personal situation and what your child needs to be well cared for.
 We walk you through your options and work tirelessly to support your child’s claim.
 Call us at 813-375-0098 or contact us online for a free consultation.
 We have offices located in Brandon and Bradenton for your convenience.